 In 2004, we entered into the "Technology Alliance and Option Agreement" with ADM Polymer Corporation, or ADM Polymer, a subsidiary of ADM.
 The goal of the Technology Alliance and Option Agreement was to demonstrate the capabilities of our fermentation and recovery technologies at commercial scale and to prepare a master plan and budget for the construction of a commercial facility with a 110 million pound annual capacity.
 Upon achievement of such goals, ADM Polymer had the option to enter into a commercial alliance with us through execution of the "Commercial Alliance Agreement," for further research, development, manufacture, use, and sale of bioplastics.
-In July 2006, ADM Polymer exercised its option under our Technology Alliance and Option Agreement and entered into a Commercial Alliance Agreement with us.
+In July 2006, ADM Polymer exercised its option under our Technology Alliance and Option

+Agreement and entered into a Commercial Alliance Agreement with us.
 Upon entering into the Commercial Alliance Agreement, the Technology Alliance and Option Agreement terminated pursuant to its terms.

 The Commercial Alliance Agreement called for Telles to pay the Company quarterly support payments of \$1,575 each.
 The last of fourteen quarterly support payments was received as of June 30, 2009.
 All quarterly support payments received from ADM on behalf of Telles, totaling \$22,050, have been recorded as deferred revenue on the Company's balance sheet and we will continue to defer recognition of these payments received from ADM during the "Construction Phase" of our agreement.
 We expect to begin recognizing this deferred revenue at the time of the achievement of a milestone referred to in the Commercial Alliance Agreement as the "First Commercial Sale."
 The deferred revenue will be recognized on a straight line basis over a period of approximately ten years in which our contractual obligations are fulfilled in accordance with the terms of the Commercial Alliance Agreement.
 Achievement of the First Commercial Sale requires the sale by Telles to third parties of at least one million pounds of Mirel manufactured at the Commercial Manufacturing Facility.
 Qualifying sales must meet certain criteria, including a minimum order size, product acceptance by the customers in accordance with the terms of their contracts and receipt of payment, in order for such sales to contribute towards the First Commercial Sale milestone.
+A portion of the long-term deferred revenue representing estimated amounts expected to be recognized within the next twelve months has been moved to short-term in the

+Company's balance sheet at June 30, 2010.
 We also expect to receive payments from Telles for the compounding services we provide as well as royalty payments.
 The compounding payments and royalty payments are due to us as Telles sells product to its customers.
 These payments will be recognized as revenue during the period in which they are earned.